 - Redirect all your HTTP traffic and links to HTTPS.

 26. Build high quality backlinks

-Backlinks are still one of the top ranking factors.
+Backlinks are still one of the top-ranking factors.
 The more high quality links your site has, the better your chances of ranking.
-According to a survey by Matthew Barby, if a page has a higher number of backlinks, ranking will be higher in search results.
+According to a survey by Matthew Barby, if a page has a higher number of backlinks, the ranking will be higher in search results.